Rishi-Raj-Grandhi/document_author/README.md

 Frontend (React + Vite) hosted on Vercel:
 👉 https://document-author.vercel.app/

-Backend (FastAPI) hosted on Render:
+Backend (FastAPI) hosted on Render:(dont open the backend server while trying to request via frontend⚠️⚠️) 👉 https://document-author.onrender.com
-👉 https://document-author.onrender.com
+⚠️⚠️⚠️(The first operation may take a little time.
+Thank you for your patience — Render may stop the application due to inactivity)
-(it might take little time for the first operation you do , patience because render stops the application due to inactivity) This deployment enables seamless communication between the FastAPI backend and the Vercel-hosted frontend using live APIs.
+This deployment enables seamless communication between the FastAPI backend and the Vercel-hosted frontend using live APIs.
 ## 📋 Table of Contents